 Brainflood is a web-based platform, so you do need an internet connection for the full experience, especially for phone-based player participation and real-time scoring.
 However, venues almost always have Wi-Fi, and a mobile hotspot works as a reliable backup.
 Pro tip: always test the venue’s Wi-Fi before your first show, and keep a hotspot in your bag as insurance.

 Brainflood provides a dedicated display view designed for TVs and projectors.
-It shows questions, answer reveals, leaderboards, and round transitions with clean, readable graphics visible from across a busy bar.
+It shows questions, answer reveals, leaderboards, and round transitions with clean, readable graphics visible from across a busy room.
 You connect via HDMI or a wireless display adapter.
 The display runs in a browser tab, so no special hardware is needed beyond what the venue already has.

 Business & Legal